Indonesia eases Covid-19 test rules for domestic travel

-JAKARTA - Fully vaccinated domestic travellers no longer need to undergo a Covid-19 test in Indonesia from Tuesday (March 8) as the government eased restrictions amid a downward trend in cases.
+Fully vaccinated domestic travellers no longer needed to undergo a Covid-19 test in Indonesia from yesterday as the government eased restrictions amid a downward trend in cases.

-The exemption, which also applies to foreigners, covers all modes of transportation, either by air, sea or land, in the sprawling archipelago.
+The exemption, which also applies to foreigners, covers all modes of transportation, whether by air, sea or land, in the sprawling archipelago.

-Currently, fully vaccinated travellers, including those with booster shots, must present negative rapid antigen test results, while those with just one dose are required to have a negative polymerase chain reaction (PCR) test result.
+Currently, fully vaccinated travellers, including those with booster shots, must present negative rapid antigen test results, while those with just one dose are required to have a negative polymerase chain reaction (PCR) test.

-A health ministry spokesman Siti Nadia Tarmizi said the easing of requirements took into account Indonesia's high vaccination coverage.

 "Those who have been fully vaccinated are protected and can also protect others.
 Even though they may be infected, the probability of transmission is very low because of the vaccination," Dr Siti said during a virtual press conference.